 Years ago, my mother told me about a priesthood blessing she received from her bishop, paraphrased from memory:

-Your life is the MOST perfect life you could have,
+Your life is the MOST perfect life you could have, for your growth and development.

 She was on a long road to see my father join the Church and needed regular encouragement.
 She was finally rewarded when he was baptized at age 85 and three months before her death.
 He stayed faithful and we participated in their sealing 9 months after her passing.
 Another eternal reward, and a true principle for all of us.